Baidu Yi

-Baidu Yi (百度•易平台 (Bǎidù-Yì píngtái, Baidu Yi Platform), 易 Yì meaning "exchange" or "easy"), also known as "Baidu Yun", "Baidu Cloud OS", was an operating system for mobile devices until Baidu suspended it.
+Baidu Cloud OS (百度云OS (Bǎidù Yún OS)), also known as Baidu Yi (百度•易平台 (Bǎidù-Yì píngtái, Baidu Yi Platform), 易 Yì meaning "exchange" or "easy"), was a mobile operating system developed by Baidu for smartphones and other mobile devices.
+Based on the Android platform, it integrated Baidu's cloud services and applications.
+Baidu later suspended development of the operating system in 2015.
 It is based on Google's Android but is a fork by Baidu, the dominant search engine operator in China.
 It was announced on 2 September 2011 at the 2011 Baidu Technology Innovation Conference in Beijing.

 Background

 At the 2011 Baidu Technology Innovation Conference, Baidu launched its first mobile software platform, Baidu Yi.
 The OS integrated Baidu's intelligent search, cloud service, and various Baidu apps.

 Baidu-Yi was developed especially for domestic Chinese smartphones, built on top of Android but replacing much of the original Google software with the network's own alternatives.
 There is Ting Music, Baidu Maps instead of Google Maps, The Baidu Yue e-reader, and Google Search has been stripped out and replaced with Baidu Search.
 In March 2015, Baidu officially stated that Baidu Yun is suspended.